 Georgia state law creates many methods for a court to use to determine the paternity of a child.
 When a child is born to married parents, the law presumes that the husband is the father; however, the man does have the ability to contest this presumption upon suspicion of infidelity.
 Additionally, unmarried parents may opt for voluntary admission of paternity if they both accept the identity of the child’s father.

 Finally, family courts in Atlanta have the jurisdiction to hear cases concerning disputed fatherhood.
-Under Official Code of Georgia Annotated §19-7-46, local family law judges may order a DNA test to confirm a man’s paternal relationship to a child.
-One of our steadfast attorneys can help make the process of establishing paternity at a local Atlanta court much simpler.
+Under Official Code of Georgia Annotated § 19-7-46, local family law judges may order a DNA test to confirm a man’s paternal relationship to a child.
+One of our steadfast family law attorneys can help make the process of establishing paternity at a local Atlanta court much simpler.

 There is no doubt that the outcome of a paternity case will have a significant impact on the lives of multiple parties.
 For the child, a relationship with their father can provide stability for the future.
 Additionally, paternity may entitle the child to certain rights and the benefits of inheritance.